-UPDATE 6/24/20: Romance Rehab is on a review request hiatus until further notice, meaning we will not be accepting review requests until further notice.
+UPDATE 9/01/20: Romance Rehab is on a review request hiatus until further notice, meaning we will not be accepting review requests for the foreseeable future.
 Nothing personal: we're just really far behind on our review calendar and the TBR mountain is getting DANGEROUSLY high.
 Thanks for understanding.
 (But also note: if you're an author we've read and reviewed in the past, we MIGHT make an exception.)

 What you need to know about Romance Rehab before you ask for a review